DrOgres/electric-state/README.md

     - Target to allow damage to be applied for attacks
     - limited actor sheet
     - Adjust Roll Dialog for Drones to show Neurocaster
-    - Flag which aspect of a Neurocaster is being used to allow for adjustment for 1's on pushed rolls
+    - add bliss for failed rolls when using a Neurocaster
+    - if a push makes a neurocaster busted set current hope to 0 and indicate need for mental trauma (potentially add item to sheet)
+    - apply gear damage when using drones
 - General styling and UI improvement for clarity and use
 - Organize localization fields to make sense
 - set up macro drag to hot bar for rollable elements